ozturkaslii/ML-DL/README.md

-# ML-DL
+# Machine Learning and Deep Learning - Hands-on exercises and notes
-Some exercises and notes on machine learning and deep learning
+Some exercises and notes on machine learning and deep learning.